-The Inmate Dog Alliance Project of Idaho (IDAPI) program is a community partnership of the Idaho Humane Society and Idaho Department of Correction.
+The Inmate Dog Alliance Project of Idaho (IDAPI) program was a community partnership of the Idaho Humane Society and Idaho Department of Correction.

 IDAPI places shelter dogs in cell blocks of Idaho correctional facilities for two-month periods, during which inmates care for them and train them using positive reinforcement techniques.